iotile/coretools/doc/source/tutorials/virtual-interfaces.rst

 run a VirtualDevice inside of a VirtualInterface without having to write custom python code.

-VirtualInterfaces and VirtualDevices can be installed in your virtual by packages during the pip install process, and you can use virtual_device to list what installed interfaces and devices are available using the -l flag::
+VirtualInterfaces and VirtualDevices can be installed in your virtual environment
+by packages during the pip install process, and you can use virtual_device to list what installed interfaces and devices are available using the -l flag::